 Milton Keynes City Orchestra seeks to nurture and enable high quality music making.
 It is a registered charity and a company limited by guarantee.
 As such the Charity’s objects are to advance the education of the public in music by the presentation of concerts and other activities that will promote such education.
 The Orchestra’s principal aims are to:

-Whilst the Orchestra has been traditionally committed to Milton Keynes and the surrounds, it also continues to work further afield – for example performing “Song and Dance” in venues in Luton, Bedford and Northamptonshire; performing at The Grove Theatre, Dunstable; and as part of the English Music Festival at Dorchester Abbey, Oxford.
+– for example performing “Song and Dance” in venues in Luton, Bedford and Northamptonshire; performing at The Grove Theatre, Dunstable; and as part of the English Music Festival at Dorchester Abbey, Oxford.
 The Orchestra has also undertaken tours to the USA and France.
 It has released six recordings on the Unicorn-Kanchana and Hyperion labels.
 Also, under the baton of Hilary Davan Wetton, the Orchestra broadcasted the Classic FM Masterclass series of introduced works.

 The Orchestra’s financial resources are essentially drawn from four core sources: grant income including support from Arts Council England, South East and Milton Keynes Council; box office income on own promotion activity; sponsorship and business support; and individual donations.